vmarinho22/minecraft-power-hud/README.md

-# Clock and Compass HUD Mod
+# Minecraft Power HUD

-A simple minecraft mod to show game time and direction.

-It works when the game player has a clock or a compass in their inventory.
+A simple mod that powers up the player's HUD (Clock, Compass, Coordinates, etc.)

+### Some of the features are:
+- Real time clock in HUD
+- Roll compass in HUD

 ![simple-image](./readme/images/clock-and-compass-hud.png)